thomasfujimoto/Nutanix-Flash-Drive-Clustering/README.md

 **`/reports `** : outlines strategies and techniques used to determine clusters

 **`main.py `** : used to run the clustering and prediciton algorithm in /data_analysis

+## Contact
+Please email fujimotothomas@outlook.com with any questions you may have!

 ## Credits